 The truth is that demand response is still in its infancy in Australia.
 AEMO CEO Audrey Zibelman registered success with its use in New York and immediately advocated its adoption when she took up her post over here.

-It is understood that Victoria introduced for the first time on a very limited trial on the weekend of 2-3 December as a result of scorching temperatures.
-The concept is also being put into practice by energy suppliers, and users can be compensated directly from them, but things are still moving slowly in this regard.
+It is understood that Victoria first introduced demand response on a very limited run on 2-3 December because of the scorching temperatures that weekend.
+Energy suppliers are also now putting the demand response model into practice, compensating users who join their programs directly, but overall, things are still moving slowly in this regard.

 2. Western Australia

 Energy retailers in the region are also forming ‘virtual power stations’ or ‘smart grids’ consisting of local businesses or organisations who are willing to reduce electricity usage when called for.
 For instance, when Western Australia’s grid operator, the South West Interconnected System, requires more power to supply the demand, it sends out a signal to the network’s members.

 The benefit of doing so is that it alleviates the stress on the grid during periods of high demand, and participating organisations can actually receive payments both from being on standby and from the reductions coming from a dispatch.